-5.3 Sector-wise Analysis of Principals' Comments
+Sector-wise analysis of principal's comments

-The principals or heads of schools were also interviewed in order to elicit crucial information that could not be gauged through classroom observations.
+The Principal or Head of the schools were also interviewed in order to elicit crucial information that could not be gauged through classroom observations.
 This also gave an additional base to see if the Principal's comments corroborated with the teaching strategies in schools or not.
-The interview with the principals mainly involved questions to understand the following:
+The interview with the Principal mainly involved questions to understand the following: